 3.4.1 BL01 Step 1 – Identify historical days with metered data

 Step 1 of the BL01 process is to identify the historical Settlement Days (in the sixty-day window from day D–60 to day D–1) that will be used to calculate the baseline.
-The process begins with SVAA identifying all “Eligible Days” for the MSID Pair i.e. Settlement Days in the sixty-day window that:
+The process begins with SVAA identifying all “Eligible Days” for the Baselined Entity i.e. Settlement Days in the sixty-day window that:

 Are of the same time type (Working Day or non-Working Day) as day D;

+Have metered data available for the Baselined Entity, as follows:

-Have VMMCHZaNLKji values available for the Import Metering System and (if there is one) the Export Metering System.
+For an MSID Pair, VMMCHZaNLKji values must be available for the Import Metering System and (if there is one) the Export Metering System;

+For an AMSID Pair, VMMCHNLKj values must be available for the Import Metering System and (if there is one) the Export Metering System; and

+For Asset Differencing, values of Net Differencing Volume (VNDKj) must be available.

 Note that this data does not have to relate to the current Settlement Run Type (i.e. SVAA will default to a previous Settlement Run for the same Settlement Day, if data is not available for the current Settlement Run);

-Have not been notified to SVAA by the Lead Party as being an Event Day for the Baselined MSID Pair (see Appendix A); and
+Have not been notified to SVAA by the Lead Party as being an Event Day for the Baselined MSID Pair or Baselined AMSID Pair (see Appendix A); and

 Are not ‘clock change’ days (i.e. the calendar days at the start and end of British Summer Time, currently the last Sunday of March and October).